logo

 8 Dec 2022

-Every year, thousands of pets face the risk of ending up on the street after their owner passes away.
-This is because many pet owners do not make concrete arrangements on who will look after their pets when they die.
+Every year, thousands of pets face the risk of ending up on the street after their owners pass away.
+This is because many pet owners do not make concrete arrangements for who will look after their pets when they die.

 All too often, it is believed that the pet will be adopted by friends or relatives.
 Sadly, not everyone is capable or eager to assume pet care following the owner's passing.